MARKETProtocol/community/meeting-notes/180503-cw18-ew-notes.md

 - Create a 'how-to' work offline with our code @rojosnow
 - Create a Getting Started Guide @eswarasai @perfectmak @42piratas
 - Research and share updated information about SEO @pchuck
-- Regarding SEO, define what can do internally and what we will need help with @pelsasser
+- Regarding SEO, define what can be done internally and what we will need help with @pelsasser
 - Update the project main board, add info on how the labels work to the documentation, and merge `meta` and `community` repositories @42piratas

 ## Notes